 While many people want to help, not all of them are equally qualified.
 Being able to accurately identify those select few is key to ensuring help comes your way.
-Approach people whom you have a genuine connection with and are in some way invested in your success; asking for a favor from a casual connection may come across as entitled or rude and will definitely not be completed.
+Approach people whom you have a genuine connection with and who are in some way invested in your success; asking for a favor from a casual connection may come across as entitled or rude and will definitely not be completed.

 Ensure Your Favor is “Turn Key”

-When you need something done, and need something done fast, do as much of the work as possible; leaving very little for that other person to actually do.
+When you need something done and need something done fast, do as much of the work as possible, leaving very little for that other person to actually do.
 Unlike your parents or professors, these people willing to help you out are doing so out of choice, not obligation.
 Avoid putting all of the work on them in order to help you out.

 The most egregious examples of this was an email I received a few months ago, which read simply: “I am looking for hardware internships over the summer.
 Startups are OK too.